mortang2410/dotfiles/README.md

   Note that I have backed up your `.zshrc`.
 Then run `zsh`.
 Plugins should start installing now.
 It will finish successfully and require you to close the terminal.
 Then the next time you run `zsh` in the terminal, things should be good.
-To make sure all keymaps are okay, run `zkbd` and follow the instructions carefully. \
+To make sure all keymaps are okay with your terminal, run `zkbd` and follow the instructions carefully.
+Once it finishes, it will create a file with some names like `$HOME/.zsh.d/.zkbd/rxvt-unicode-256color-:0`.
+Then just put `source <file>` at the end of `~/.zshrc` (replace `<file>` by the name of the file `zkbd` created).

   Then if you want to make `zsh` the default shell, execute `chsh` in your current shell to change to the Z shell.
 You might need to log out and return for the change to take effect. **From this point